-This year three S4 students were selected to participate in the creative residency course in Oban and their Art & Design work will feature in Summerlee Industrial Museum in January 2020.

-The Friends of the Royal Scottish Academy Competition gave pupils the chance to compete for the prestigious National Junior and Senior Award for Excellence in Fine Art.
+- This year three S4 students were selected to participate in the creative residency course in Oban and their Art & Design work will feature in Summerlee Industrial Museum in January 2020. - The Friends of the Royal Scottish Academy Competition gave pupils the chance to compete for the prestigious National Junior and Senior Award for Excellence in Fine Art.
 In 2017 one of our S6 pupils won first prize in the senior category, which is an outstanding achievement.
-The winning artwork was a three colour self -portrait relief woodcut print which showed real skill in the area of Fine Art-Printmaking.

-Our S1 and S3 pupils have submitted entries for the 2019/20 NLC Road Safety competition and we eagerly await the results.
+The winning artwork was a three colour self -portrait relief woodcut print which showed real skill in the area of Fine Art-Printmaking. - Our S1 and S3 pupils won first, second, third prize along with highly commended awards for the 2020 NLC Road Safety competition.